langchain-ai/langchain-aiplugin/README.md

 - `retrieval_qa`: Exposes a [RetrievalQA Chain](https://python.langchain.com/en/latest/modules/chains/index_examples/vector_db_qa.html) set up with LangChain Documentation.
 See the [README](retrieval_qa/README.md) in that folder for more information.
 - `agent`: Exposes a simple agent equipped with a calculator.
 See the [README](agent/README.md) in that folder for more information.

+## Deploying to Modal

+Below outlines the steps to deploy the Retrieval QA AI Plugin to [Modal](https://modal.com/docs/guide)